wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our [sixth Works Ahead](/archive/2017-worksahead) took place in May, with two nights at two venues featuring three artists: Tom Cassani + Toni-Dee Paul's double bill at Contact, and Chanje Kunda in STUN Studio at Z-arts… See [images](/galleries/2017-woah).

 #### 2018
-Our [seventh Works Ahead](/archive/2018-worksahead) took place at STUN Studio in May, with a double bill from two artists at the start of their journeys; a girl and a guitar, a boy and a box of questions: Emma Geraghty + Vijay Patel… See [images](/galleries/2018-woah).<br>We also seed-commissioned Jamal Gerald's new work for development in partnership with Transform in Leeds; [*Idol*](/archive/2020-spring/gerald) was planned to show at Royal Exchange in March 2020 but cancelled due to Covid-19.
+Our [seventh Works Ahead](/archive/2018-worksahead) took place at STUN Studio in May, with a double bill from two artists at the start of their journeys; a girl and a guitar, a boy and a box of questions: Emma Geraghty + Vijay Patel… See [images](/galleries/2018-woah).<br>We also seed-commissioned Jamal Gerald's new work for development in partnership with Transform in Leeds; [*Idol*](/archive/2020-spring/gerald) was planned to show at Royal Exchange Theatre in March 2020 but cancelled due to Covid-19.

 #### 2019
-Our [eighth Works Ahead](/archive/2019-worksahead) took place at STUN Studio in May, with a double bill featuring two explorations of inner conflict, outer division, and the politics of oppression from Mark Croasdale + Avital Raz… See [images](/galleries/2019-woah).
+Our [eighth Works Ahead](/archive/2019-worksahead) took place at STUN Studio in May, with a double bill featuring two explorations of inner conflict, outer division, and the politics of oppression from artists Mark Croasdale + Avital Raz… See [images](/galleries/2019-woah).

 #### 2020
-Our ninth Works Ahead was planned as a sited double bill at NIAMOS from artists Will Dickie + Ross McCaffrey: [Will](/archive/2020-spring/dickie) adapted his work for livestreaming, <a href="http://youtu.be/yrZFSzURaS4" target="_blank">broadcast in May</a>; Ross postponed sharing his work until it could be shown to a physical audience.
+Our ninth Works Ahead was planned as a sited double bill at NIAMOS from artists Will Dickie + Ross McCaffrey: [Will](/archive/2020-spring/dickie) adapted his work for livestreaming, <a href="http://youtu.be/yrZFSzURaS4" target="_blank">broadcast in May</a>; Ross postponed sharing his work until it can be shown to a physical audience.

 #### 2021
-This year, commissions have been awarded in partnership with Contact to artists Helena Ascough + Jade Dominique Williams; both artists will develop their ideas during the summer and we hope to present their works to a physical audience in 2022.
+Commissions have been awarded in partnership with Contact to artists Helena Ascough + Jade Dominique Williams: they'll develop their ideas over the summer and we hope to present their works to a physical audience in 2022.

 Works Ahead 2021 is co-commissioned/co-produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a> · <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>